blueswen/opentelemetry-apm/readme.md

       exporters: [prometheus]
 ```

-Since opentelemetry-collector-contrib 0.85.0 the histogram metrics of duration be renamed from `duration_count` to `duration_milliseconds_count` or `duration_seconds_count` according to the unit of the metrics.
-Ensure the version of opentelemetry-collector-contrib is 0.85.0+ if you want to use the predefined dashboard in this project.
+Starting with version [0.109.0](https://github.com/open-telemetry/opentelemetry-collector-contrib/releases/tag/v0.109.0) of opentelemetry-collector-contrib, the metric name traces.span.metrics has been added as the default namespace.
+The metric name is either traces_span_duration_milliseconds_count or traces_span_duration_seconds_count, depending on the unit of the metric.
+To use the predefined dashboard provided in this project, ensure that the version of opentelemetry-collector-contrib is 0.109.0 or later.

 Check more details about Connector in the [document](https://opentelemetry.io/docs/collector/configuration/#connectors).